-The upward trends of eCommerce, mobile, and social commerce in Southeast Asia are a fantastic opportunity for publishers and advertisers in affiliate marketing.
-By familiarising themselves with the individual Southeast Asian markets, publishers can successfully promote advertisers’ offers to local consumers.
+The upward trends of eCommerce, mobile, and social commerce in Southeast Asia are a fantastic opportunity for publishers and advertisers to develop proactive partnerships.
+Furthermore, publishers who can familiarise themselves with the individual Southeast Asian markets will have many opportunities to promote brand offers.

-Advertisers can also collaborate with local affiliates who have deeper insights into the local customs, languages, cultural holidays, and other essential factors.
+Advertisers can collaborate with local affiliates with deeper insights into the local customs, languages, cultural holidays, and other essential factors.

 5. OTT Advertising

-According to the 'OTT is for Everyone APAC research' report by SpotX, the top three markets for OTT viewing were Singapore (91%), Australia (81%), and Indonesia (76%)
+According to the 'OTT is for Everyone APAC research' report by SpotX, the top markets for OTT viewing were Singapore (91%), Philippines (72%), and Indonesia (76%).